 Objective: To provide preprofessional basic instruction and practice in writing stories for print and online; to stress the importance of accuracy, fairness and responsibility in reporting and writing; and to teach the fundamentals of story organization and news style.

-Prerequisites: This course is open primarily to Communications majors and minors.
-You must have completed English 111 with a minimum grade of C, and you must be able to type.
-This course is a prerequisite for all upper-division Communications courses.
+Prerequisites: You must have completed English 111 with a minimum grade of C, and you must be able to type.
+This course is a prerequisite for most upper-division Communications courses.

 Texts and supplies:

 Writing and Reporting News, seventh edition, Carole Rich (Wadsworth Publishing Company, 2010), textbook

 Paper for notes and news quizzes

 Pencils for editing and style exercises

 Jump drives for storing your work

 - Be current, be aware.
 Staying abreast of change in any field is tremendously important, and mass communications is no exception.
 To keep up with the rapid growth in technology and the dissemination of information, you must watch, listen and read!!!
 Check headlines on the Internet, watch a local newscast (daily), listen to bulletins on your car radio and, most importantly, read newspapers and articles in magazines or trade journals.
 The Communications Reading Room, 309 Gooch Hall, features mass publications as well as scholarly journals.
 So does Paul Meek Library.

 - Attend class.
 Because of the laboratory nature of this course, attendance is essential and mandatory.
 Roll will be taken at the beginning of each class.